dfki-ric/robot_remote_control/README.md

 | configuration/    | Configuration files for running the program                          |
 | external/         | When including software that needs a non standard installation process, or one that can be easily embedded include the external software directly here |
 | doc/              | should contain the existing doxygen file: doxygen.conf               |

+## Usage

+There are two main libraries generated when compiling this repository:

+### RobotController

+The RobotController class is a framework independent cpp class which is able to control any Robot/Vehicle that has a ControlledRobot library wrapped into its control framework.

+### ControlledRobot

+This library is to be used on the robot, you can map the commands received from the RobotController Library to commands of your Robot to listen to the commands.
+Also you can also add Telemery to this library, which are then send to the RobotController.

+### Transports

+Transports are seperated into two directions: commands and telemetry.
+While commands from RobotController to ControlledRobot are getting acknowledged on retrieval, the retrieval of telemetry is not confirmed.

+These Transports are given to the RobotController and ControlledRobot in their contructor and only implement an send() and receive() function.
+So it is easy to implement other means of connections between those.